kbauer54/puzzlebox/README.md

-# puzzlebox
+PuzzleBox 🧩

-A web-based puzzle and game platform
+A web-based puzzle and riddle game platform where players solve challenges, track scores on leaderboards, and compete in real-time.